danog/MadelineProtoDocs/old_docs/API_docs_v66/constructors/sendMessageChooseContactAction.md

-Send message choose contact action
+User is selecting a contact to share.